isomerpages/imda-tradetrust/_community/Country Guides/Singapore's ETA.md

 documents or instruments such as Bills of Lading.
 The MLETR aims to enable the legal use of electronic transferable records both domestically and across borders.</p>
-<p><strong>This enables the creation and use of Electronic Transferable Records (ETRs) or transferable documents such as electronic bills of lading (eBLs), which are key documents for international trade. </strong>Previously,
+<p><strong>This enables you to the creation and use of Electronic Transferable Records (ETRs) or transferable documents such as electronic bills of lading (eBLs), which are key documents for international trade. </strong>Previously,
 usage of electronic versions of BLs had been difficult due to technological and legal challenges in establishing what is the "original document" and "who possesses it".</p>
-<p>The amended ETA supports and complements the government’s trade digitalization
-initiatives.</p>
+<p></p>
 <h4>Benefits to Trade</h4>
 <p>The Electronic Transactions Act (ETA) facilitates the use of e-commerce
 and e-transactions by giving e-contracts and e-signatures the same status